tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/random effects.md

 The RE model can be extended to a `twoway` model by including time-specific effects.
 These time-specific effects are also uobservable and assumed to be uncorrelated with the independent variables, just like the entity-specific effects.

-Like the one-way random effects model, the two-way random effects model can be estimated using feasible generalized least squares (FGLS) or maximum likelihood estimation (MLE).

 Include `effect = "twoways"` within the `plm()` function in R: